 Rounding off our programme will be, we believe, the first presentation in Norway of Enescu’s magnificent Octet for Strings.
 Composed in Paris in 1900, the same year Munch completed his painting, where the final movement once again is a grandiose waltz, but this time celebratory and sincere, with none of Ravel’s irony and calculated decadence.

 Bach’s 6 Suites for Solo Cello will be performed over two evenings by the brilliant Hungarian cellist Istvan Vardai.
 Once again pure dance movements.
-Ever-towering Bach will also fill an evening on his own with piano music; his Goldberg Variations will be played its entirety by the young Icelandic piano sensation Vikingur Olafsson.
+Ever-towering Bach will also fill an evening in Nøtterøy Church where his Goldberg Variations will be performed by the wonderful Norwegian ensemble, Trio Taus.

 We are hugely looking forward to launching Fjord Classics.
 And we shall be doing our utmost to be the pearl in the Vestfold Music Festival’s mussel!